jannovergara/jannovergara.me/src/pages/articles/2016-09-22---unravelling-the-single-responsibility-principle/index.md

 }
 ```

-With this, we have separated the _save_ method from the _Diary_ class, which now has the primary responsibility of adding diary entries.
+With this design, we have separated the _save_ method from the _Diary_ class, which now has the primary responsibility of adding diary entries.